 Last Wednesday saw Bonham’s London auction the most expensive Russian painting in history – a Modonna Laboris painted in 1931 by artist and philosopher Nikolai Roerich.
-Before the auction, Director of Russian Art at Bonham’s in New York, Yalena Harbrick, had predicted the painting would be a instant success with international collectors.
+Before the auction, the Director of Russian Art at Bonham’s in New York, Yalena Harbick, had predicted the painting would be an instant success with international collectors.
 And that’s exactly what happened.
 Madonna Laboris was a highlight at the auction and sold for a whopping $12 million (£7.9 million), elevating the demand for Russian Art in the international market.
 The winning bid went to an anonymous telephone bidder.

 [Via – Calvertjournal]